JindalChaitanya/CropVision/README.md

 ## 🚀 Installation

-Follow these steps to set up and run Crop Vision on your local machine.
+Follow these steps to set up and run CropVision on your local machine.

 1.  **Prerequisites:**
     * **Python 3.8+**: Ensure you have a compatible Python version installed.